resistingdestiny/gocardlessnode/Readme.txt

 This details can be found by signing up at GoCardless.com and then selecting Sandbox and Developer Mode.

 If this app is going live then remove 'sandbox : true' from the accountdetails.js file as well as replace the Sandbox appID's, appSecret's and merchantId's.

+<i>Created as part of Work Experience with GoCardless 18th - 22nd November 2013 </i>